Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

-• "labels": The Kubernetes labels to be applied to the nodes in the node group after the update.
+• "labels": The Kubernetes labels to apply to the nodes in the node group after the update.

 • "scalingConfig": The scaling configuration details for the Auto Scaling group after the update.